serodriguez68/designing-ml-systems-summary/08-data-distribution-shifts-and monitoring-in-production.md

 Once a model is deployed, there are two main approaches to deal with data distribution shifts.

 #### Retrain models periodically
 This is, by far,  the most common strategy seen in industry.
+In fact, it is so important that ["Chapter 9: Continual learning and testing in production"](09-continual-learning-and-test-in-production.md) is solely dedicated to this.

 In this approach models get re-trained periodically (e.g. once a month, once a week, once a day).
 There are 3 things to consider:
 1. The decision on the optimal **retraining frequency** is important.
 However, many companies still determine it using gut feeling instead of experimental data.
 More about retraining frequency in  ["chapter 9 > how often to update your models".](09-continual-learning-and-test-in-production.md#How%20often%20to%20Update%20your%20models)